Main Content

 Compare your options

-• If you’re offered a scholarship, find out whether it’s for 1 year only or automatically renewable after the first year.
+• If you’re offered a scholarship, find out if it’s only for 1 year or if it automatically renews each year you’re enrolled.

-• Changes in your family’s financial situation can also affect cost of attendance.
-If your family income is reduced next year (or any other year you’re in school), you might receive more aid.
-Likewise, if the family income increases, you may see a decrease in the amount you receive in grants.
+• Changes in your family’s financial situation can also affect your cost of attendance.
+If your family income is reduced the next school year or you fall under new financial hardships or obligations, you can appeal your financial aid and possibly receive more aid.
+Likewise, if your family income increases, you may see a decrease in the amount you receive in grants.

-• Build in a 3% tuition hike each of the years that you plan to attend.
+• Build in a 3% tuition hike each year you plan to attend.

 Some things to keep in mind

-• Discuss your options with people you trust.
-Talk about your choices with your support team (parents, teachers, family) to see if they have any advice.
+• Discuss your options with people you trust: Talk about your choices with your support team (parents, teachers, family, school counselor) to see if they have any advice.

-• Talk to those who’ve gone before you.
-Contact the colleges’ admissions offices and ask if there are graduates in your area who can meet or talk with you over the phone to answer any remaining questions you may have about each college.
-You can also join the school’s social media page or visit a website like studentsreview.com to find out what students have to say about each school.
+• Talk to those who’ve gone before you: Contact the colleges’ admissions offices and ask if there are alumni in your area who can meet or talk with you over the phone to answer any questions.
+You can also join the school’s social media page or visit a college review website like Niche to find out what students have to say about each school.

-• Remember: You can always change your mind and transfer to another school if you find that once you're there, it isn't the right fit.
+• Remember: You can always transfer to another school if you no longer feel like your school is a good fit.

 still can't decide